AdobeDocs/commerce-cloud-tools/README.md

 # Adobe Commerce Cloud Tools

+This repository is used to store the code for the [Commerce Cloud Tools documentation](https://developer.adobe.com/commerce/cloud-tools/) website.
+It is built using the [Adobe Edge Delivery Services](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/edge-delivery/overview) and deployed to [Adobe Developer](https://developer.adobe.com/commerce/cloud-tools/).

 This site contains the latest Adobe Commerce and Magento Open Source developer documentation for ongoing releases of Commerce Cloud Tools, including:

 - **Cloud Docker for Commerce**—For the Cloud Docker for Commerce source code, see the [magento-cloud-docker](https://github.com/magento/magento-cloud-docker) repository.